 If you would like to take part, please get in contact at email@example.com.

 We hope that many of you will be able to join us at Regatta Dinner, which will take place on the same night.
 Details about booking your place for this will come in due course.

 Volunteering and Staying Connected

 In order to maintain a lively relationship between PCBC and our alumni and alumnae, and to strengthen the community, we would like to morph the PCBC Association into a full-blown organisation in the form of a trust.
 If you are keen to get involved, please get in touch with the sponsorship and alumni representatives – particularly if you have any law work experience!

 Alumni support is crucial when it comes to coaching of Pembroke crews – we can all think about the alums who sharpened our catches back in the day!
 If you would like to contribute to the ongoing success of PCBC through coaching, please get in touch with the Head Coach Seb Matthews, Overall Captain Tom Sharp, or the Sponsorship and Alumni Representatives.
 It would be fantastic to see our current crews inspired by previous successes, especially in these challenging times!

 And, as always, follow our social media for the latest news!

 Pembroke Regatta Twitter: twitter.com/pemregatta

-We continue to use our PCBC alumni Facebook group for keeping in contact between newsletters.
-If you are not already connected, please visit us here to join in order to stay updated with the latest news, opportunities to order PCBC stash, and alumni rowing opportunities!
+We are especially pleased to have rolled out a new Facebook group for PCBC alumni in September 2019.
+If you are not already connected, please visit us here to join in order to stay updated with the latest news and alumni rowing opportunities!